 BitBox is a minimalistic hardware wallet and the flagship product of Zurich-based company, Shift Devices AG.
+BitBox allows you to store a number of cryptocurrencies such as Bitcoin.
 Their wallets are currently sold in well over 100 countries, all over the world.
 Shift Devices AG was founded in 2015 and has grown tremendously to gain the trust of its users courtesy of its top-level cryptosecurity credentials of BitBox, which we’ll take you through below.

 With BitBox, your private keys will never come in contact with the internet or even your computer, so they’re secure from malware or hackers and your cryptocurrency remains safe.
 This gives you the peace of mind that you have full control of your private keys at any time.

 BitBox is a multicurrency wallet.
 However, it is currently limited to a few of the digital assets with the company promising to add more in the near future.
 Having said this, BitBox gives you the ability to create a new wallet for each cryptocurrency from its interface, rather than buy a new wallet for each.